JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 ## Writing LaTeX

+It's possible to write math equations with LaTeX by passing a `LaTeXString` to the `text` function.
-If you wish to write mathematical equations, it's possible to write LaTeX strings.
-Luxor uses MathTeXEngine.jl to render `LaTeXStrings`, yet, MathTeXEngine.jl should be loaded separately by the user.
+Luxor uses MathTeXEngine.jl to parse the `LaTeXString`, but, MathTeXEngine.jl should be loaded separately by the user.
+The reason for this is that Luxor uses Requires.jl to avoid hard dependency on MathTeXEngine.
 !!! note

     MathTeXEngine.jl is a package that enables rendering LaTeXStrings without requiring the user to have